+a(2) MAXIMUM FEDERAL CONTRIBUTION.-With respect to any mitigation plan, a State, local, or tribal government may use an amount of Federal contributions under section 404 not to exceed 7 percent of the amount of such contributions available to the government as of a date determined by the government.

+"(e) INCREASED FEDERAL SHARE FOR HAZARD MITIGATION MEAS-URES.-

-- any mitigation plan, a State, local, or tribal government may use an amount of Federal contributions under section 404 not to exceed 7 percent of the amount of such contributions available to the government as of a date determined by the government. - "(e) Increased Federal Share for Hazard Mitigation Measures.- - "(1) IN GENERAL.-If, at the time of the declaration of a major disaster, a State has in effect an approved mitigation plan under this section, the President may increase to 20 percent, with respect to the major disaster, the maximum percentage specified in the last sentence of section 404(a).
+"(1) IN GENERAL.-If, at the time of the declaration of a major disaster, a State has in effect an approved mitigation plan under this section, the President may increase to 20 percent, with respect to the major disaster, the maximum percentage specified in the last sentence of section 404(a).